Rick Simpson created the method and the recipe for making super-concentrated cannabis oil he claims treated his own skin cancer.

 Some people claim using isopropyl alcohol is problematic because some carcinogens never evaporate.
 If you do decide to use isopropyl alcohol, get the best stuff you can find — food grade at least.
 Rick Simpson himself uses isopropyl.
 Some people have used Everclear or butane as a solvent.
 Whatever you use, be sure to do your research first.

 As with all medical cannabis, the best advice is to start low and slow.
 Rick Simpson recommends beginning with a quarter of a drop three times a day and doubling the amount every four days.
 After 3-5 weeks, patients should be consuming about 1 gram (or ml) per day — which is the therapeutic dose.
 When you get there, you can stop doubling and just maintain.

 Some like to put the RSO under their tongues, while others recommend smearing a bit on your teeth, then chugging some cold water and using your tongue to scrape the RSO off their teeth before swallowing.
 RSO doesn’t taste great, but it only lasts for a moment.
-Patients have been known to take the dose and put it onto a piece of bread, thereby reducing the bitter flavor.
+Some patients take the dose and put it onto a piece of bread.
+This technique reduces the bitter flavor.